Westchester Trails Association

 Hiking Week 2025.
 Each year we head out to a more distant location to explore trails in far-away places.
 We've been to the Adirondacks, the Catskills and the Berkshires; Shenandoah and Acadia National Parks, Harpers Ferry National Historic Park; the Green Mountains of Vermont, and elsewhere.
 This past September we traveled to New Hampshire for a week of hiking in the White Mountains.
 We enjoyed perfect weather, beautiful (and challenging) trails, and great camaraderie.
 Here are just a few photos from our trip: an above treeline view, folks enjoying the summits, and one of our many post-hike ice cream stops!

-Have a most enjoyable spring.
+Have a most enjoyable summer.
 See you on the trail!

 Copyright © 2026 Westchester Trails Association - All Rights Reserved.